 Interest expense consists primarily of interest related to borrowings under credit facility agreements.
-For the years ended December 31, 2019 and 2020 and the three months ended March 31, 2020 and 2021, we had a \$5.0 million outstanding term loan, or the Term Loan, under the MidCap Credit Agreement (as defined below).
-As of March 31, 2021, we repaid the Term Loan in full prior to maturity as allowed by and in accordance with the terms of the MidCap Credit Agreement.
+For the years ended December 31, 2019 and 2020, we had a \$5.0 million outstanding term loan, or the Term Loan, under the MidCap Credit Agreement (as defined below).
+In March 2021, we repaid the Term Loan in full prior to maturity as allowed by and in accordance with the terms of the MidCap Credit Agreement.